 And remember, it’s not just what you’re paid for your travel article.
 You should add to that number how much free travel you’re getting, too.

-Plus there’s never been a better time to break into travel writing.
+Plus believe this is a great time to break into travel writing.
 More outlets exist today than ever before-which means you have more opportunities to get published and paid.
 Not only are there print publications to consider, but online the world is huge-both with online-only magazines and websites and blogs and with the online arm of print publications as well.
-There’s an almost insatiable need for travel coverage-and you could help provide it.
+Once the travel bans have been lifted and people begin to explore again there will be an almost insatiable need for travel coverage-and you could help provide it.

 The Easiest Articles to Write Today